SparkPost/php-sparkpost/README.md

 Before using this library, you must have a valid API Key.
 To get an API Key, please log in to your SparkPost account and generate one in the Settings page.

 ## Installation
-**Please note: The composer package `sparkpost/php-sparkpost` has been changed starting with version 2.0.
+**Please note: The composer package `sparkpost/php-sparkpost` has been changed to `sparkpost/sparkpost` starting with version 2.0.**
-The recommended way to install the SparkPost PHP Library is through composer.**
+The recommended way to install the SparkPost PHP Library is through composer.

 ```
 # Install Composer